 - Start by removing any pollen and dust in the door frame by vacuuming it out.

-- Use an all-purpose cleaner and rag to clean what you will be painting.
+- Use an all-purpose cleaner and rag to clean the surfaces you will be painting.

-- Secure painter’s tape all along the edges of where you will be painting.
+- Secure painter’s tape all along the edges of the surfaces you will be painting.

-- Cover the entire glass section of the windows and doors.
+- Cover the entire glass section of the windows and doors with kraft paper or wrapping paper.

 - Shake your paint thoroughly for about a minute and then begin painting.